aneagoie/watermarker/README.md

 # watermarker
-A fun tool to watermark
+A fun tool to watermark your PDFs!